torvalds/linux/Documentation/teaching/lectures/processes.rst

 Linux uses a different implementation for threads.
-The basic unit is called a task (hence the :c:type:`struct task_struct`) and it is used for both tasks and processes.
+The basic unit is called a task (hence the :c:type:`struct task_struct`) and it is used for both threads and processes.
 Instead of embedding resources in the task structure it has pointers to these resources.

 Thus, if two threads are the same process will point to the same